aquaproj/aquaproj.github.io/docs/products/aqua-registry/contributing.md

 `cmdx s` supports only `github_release` type packages, so for other package types you have to fix the code.
 Even if so, you must still use `cmdx s`.
 `cmdx s` guarantees the quality of code.

-### :bulb: How to recreate containers

-We usually reuse same containers, but sometimes you would want to run test in new containers.
-In that case, you can remove containers by `cmdx rm` command.
-Then `cmdx s` and `cmdx t` create new containers.

 ### :bulb: Set a GitHub Access token to avoid GitHub API rate limiting